nuneskris/nuneskris.github.io/_publications/CurateDataCleansing.md

 ***Profile Data and Define Relevance Criteria***: As part of the data profiling step which performed in analyzing the source data we would need to flag the data which is incomplte or of low quality might be irrelevant or harmful to the analysis.
 Use the results of the data profiling to work with stakeholders to understand the business context and identify the specific data elements that are not necessary for decision-making.
 Develop criteria or rules that determine what constitutes relevant versus irrelevant data.
 These rules can be based on factors such as data attributes, business logic, timeframes, or specific use cases.

+We are either remove columns completely or we would want to remove rows.
+However these decisions need to be documented, published and continously reviewed.

 # 2. Format Normalization

 ### Apply Proper Precision and Scale